-In the event that you’re prepared to begin your career as a single-family rental home investor in Framingham means you have to learn this important term: After Repair Value (ARV).
-The after repair value of a property means the value of a property that has been fixed up or renovated.
-More specifically, ARV refers to the estimated future value of the property, including all of the repairs and improvements.
-To figure out your property’s ARV and use it correctly, you will first need to know how to calculate it accurately.
+In the event that you’re prepared to begin your career as a single-family rental home investor in Framingham, one of the biggest terms you first need to know is After Repair Value (ARV).
+The after-repair value of a property means the value of a property that has been fixed up or renovated.
+To be more specific, ARV refers to the estimated future value of the property, along with all the repairs and improvements.
+To determine your property’s ARV so you can use it right, you must first know how to calculate it accurately.
 Keep reading to learn how to do so.

-When you have found three or more decent comps, you can now calculate your property’s after repair value.
-One of the ways you can calculate it is to find the average sales price of the properties you found.
-For example, if you found three good comps, add their sold prices together, then divide by three, you would have the average price.
-The figure you come up with will be your property’s after repair value (ARV), a number that should be used to estimate the likely sales price of your single-family rental house after improvements and repairs.
+- Find the average sales price of comparable properties.
+For example, if you found three good comps, add their sold prices together, divide by three, and then you would have the average price.
+This number is your property after-repair value (ARV), which should be used to estimate the likely sales price of your own single-family rental house after improvements and repairs.

-Figuring out the average price per square foot of your comparable properties is another way of calculating your property’s after repair value.
-You can do this by dividing the total sales price by the average square footage of your comps.
+- Find the average price per square foot of your comparable properties.
+Divide the total sales price by the average square footage of your comps.
 With an average price per square foot, you can then multiply that price by the number of square feet in your rental property.
-This method is a bit more precise than the first option, however, it requires a few extra steps.
+This method can be more precise than the first option but requires a few extra steps.

 Once you know your property’s ARV, you can use it in several ways.
-One, it helps you set a more accurate rental rate.
-You can make sure that you are maximizing your rental home’s potential when you understand how your improved property compares to others in the neighborhood, you can maximize your rental home’s potential.
+First, it can help you to set a more accurate rental rate.
+By understanding how your newly renovated property compares to others in the neighborhood, you can maximize your rental home’s potential.
 Another way that investors often use after-repair value is when buying investment properties.

-When purchasing a new Framingham investment property, you may want to take 70% of the property’s after repair value and subtract the cost of repairs and improvements.
-The resulting amount will help you know where to start bidding for a property.
-In some cases, investors may go as high as 80% ARV, which significantly increases the chance of an acceptable offer.
-Consequently, the higher the ARV you use to determine your offer price, the higher the risk for your profit margins after the fact.
+When purchasing a new Framingham investment property, you may want to take 70% of the property’s after-repair value and subtract the costs of repairs and improvements.
+The resulting offer price can help you know where to start bidding for a property.
+In some cases, investors may go as high as 80% ARV, significantly increasing the chance of an acceptable offer.
+Of course, the higher the ARV you use to determine your offer price, the higher the risk for your profit margins afterward.

-Calculating an accurate after repair value takes practice and skill.
-A lot of investors learn to do so on their own.
-However, others may seek the assistance of a real estate professional or property management expert.
-Either one can help you ensure that your calculations reflect the true nature of the property, its location, and its future potential as a rental house.
-They can also locate comparable properties for you.
+Calculating an accurate after-repair value takes practice and skill.
+While many investors learn to do so on their own, it can be helpful to rely on the expertise of a real estate professional or property management expert.
+Either one can help you locate comparable properties and ensure that your calculations reflect the true nature of the property, its location, and its future potential as a rental house.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.